-- Drizzle it over pancakes instead of maple syrup.
+- Drizzle it over pancakes or waffles instead of maple syrup.

-- Use it as a sauce for an ice cream sundae rather than traditional strawberry, caramel, or chocolate sauce.
+- Use it as a sauce for desserts like an ice cream sundae rather than traditional strawberry, caramel, or chocolate sauce.

 - Toss with fresh seasonal berries and fruit as a dressing for a fruit salad.